The Danger of Deepfakes: A New Form of Security Threat

 No, that’s not Putin.

 As artificial intelligence advances, so too does the sophistication of new security threats.
-Particularly, the emergence of deepfakes has created an entirely new form of fraud that many are unaware of.
+In particular, the emergence of deepfakes has created an entirely new form of fraud that many are unaware of.
 Luckily, there are ways to combat this threat.

-The best way to protect yourself from deepfake fraud is to educate yourself on what it looks like.
-To this end, we’ve created the below guide detailing what a deepfake is, how it’s being used for fraud, and what steps you can take to secure your business.
+As with all cybersecurity threats, the best way to protect yourself against deepfake fraud is to educate yourself on what it looks like.
+To this end, we’ve created this guide detailing what a deepfake is, how it’s being used for fraud, and what steps you can take to secure your business.

 A deepfake is a video, image, or audio recording created by an AI that produces a fraudulent representation of someone.

-In years prior to now, if you were to see such a video, you wouldn’t question it.
-With the appearance of deepfakes, however, seeing is no longer believing.
+In years gone, if you were to see such a video, you wouldn’t question it.
+With the emergence of deepfakes, however, seeing is no longer believing.

 No, that’s not Tom Cruise either.